arcalot/arcaflow-plugins-incubator/README.md

 ### Requirements for Go plugins

-- You must use the standard Go tooling and add the `go.mod` and `go.sum` files.
+- You should use the standard Go tooling and add the `go.mod` and `go.sum` files.
-- Your code must be gofmt'd.
+- Your code should be gofmt'd.
-- Tests must be runnable using `go test ./...` and report the output in the standard Go test output format.
+- Tests should be runnable using `go test ./...` and report the output in the standard Go test output format.
-- Running `go generate ./...` must not produce changes in the git tree. (`git diff` should be empty after running `go generate`.)
+- Running `go generate ./...` should not produce changes in the git tree. (`git diff` should be empty after running `go generate`.)
-- Your code must pass the [golangci-lint vetting](go/.golangci.yml).
+- Your code should pass the [golangci-lint vetting](go/.golangci.yml).
 - Add all `LICENSE` and `NOTICE` files for any dependencies to your container image.

 ### Requirements for Python plugins

-- Your code must be runnable with Python 3.10.
+- Your code should be runnable with Python 3.10.
-- Your project must include a `requirements.txt` or a `pyproject.toml` with all relevant dependencies declared.
+- Your project should include a `requirements.txt` or a `pyproject.toml` with all relevant dependencies declared.
-- All tests must be included in files called `test_*.py`.
+- All tests should be included in files called `test_*.py`.
 These files must be directly runnable and exit with a non-zero exit code if the tests failed.
-- Your code must be formatted according to [PEP-8](https://peps.python.org/pep-0008/).
+- Your code should be formatted according to [PEP-8](https://peps.python.org/pep-0008/).
 Use [autopep8](https://pypi.org/project/autopep8/) if your IDE does not support formatting.